 Massage has a myriad of effects on the body.
-These stands apart from the relaxation that most people will associate with getting a nice rub down.
+These stand apart from the relaxation that most people will associate with getting a nice rub down.
 Physiological effects of massage can be pinned down to one of four categories.

-Regarding the body mechanics, therapy of this nature can help with reflex effects.
+Regarding the body’s mechanics, therapy of this nature can help with reflex effects.
 Massage can push fluids through, helping alleviate soreness or blockage.
 It can also realign collagen fibres or increase the elasticity of the tissues.

 Circulatory effects are also noted.
-Massage can increase circulation and allow clogged areas to flow more readily, depending on the nature of the issue.
+Massage can increase circulation and allow clogged areas to flow more easily, depending on the nature of the issue.
 Lactic acid is also moved away from muscles, to reduce the effects of fatigue.